McCall's: McCall's Magazine

 In 1913, the magazine was purchased by the banking firm of White Weld & Co., which organized the McCall Corporation under the direction of president Edward Alfred Simmons.
 In 1917, the price was raised to 10 cents per issue.

+In August 1918 Bessie Beatty was appointed editor.
+She had recently returned to America after spending seven months covering the Russian revolution.
+She had previously worked for editor Fremont Older in San Francisco for seven years.

 In 1922, Harry Payne Burton became editor, and for the first time such well-known fiction writers as Kathleen Norris, Harold Bell Wright, Zane Grey and Booth Tarkington had stories published in McCall's.

 In 1928, the 23-year-old associate editor, Otis Wiese, was promoted to editor.
 He believed "women were ready for more significant fiction than Gene Stratton-Porter" and suggested that McCall's sell Burton's acquisitions of popular fiction to Ladies Home Journal and Woman's Home Companion.
 Such radical ideas caused Wiese to be fired at least six times within his first year as editor, but he was always rehired because, as he put it, "there was no one else around the place with ideas."